ThatsAMorais/morais-farmers-market/design.md

 For this Flask API one could follow the pack and use Jinja 2 to render data from the backend in HTML, but since the interface is HTTP it could be almost any popular frontend technology.

+### Security and Access Control

+Any web resource, especially one exposing endpoints to backend data, must be secured.
+OAuth2 and OpenID are means to control and authorize access.
+There is also TLS for service security.

 ### Better Data Management

 The technical knowledge required to operate the system could be decreased if better management tools were provided for adding new specials, modifying products, etc.